A Comparison of Diazo, Diazo Dual Cure, SBQ, and SBQ Dual Cure Emulsions

 • May require additional steps in the exposure process

-Examples: Ulano LX-660 Emulsion, Ulano Proclaim Emulsion
+Examples: Ulano LX-660 Emulsion, Ulano Proclaim Emulsion, Saati Grafic HU

 Understanding SBQ Emulsions